ehrpg/rules/docs/injurydeath.md

 | 10     | -                  |

 These effects stack with each other.
 If you roll a ten nothing happens.

+!!! note
+    The Wounding Effects rule adds additional hurdle and lethality to the game.
+    Game Masters should carefully consider this rule, before using it.

 ## States